quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 for the first ACK_FREQUENCY frame it constructs and sends, and a strictly increasing value thereafter.

-An endpoint MUST allow reordered ACK_FREQUENCY frames to be received and processed, see {{Section 13.3 of QUIC-TRANSPORT}}.
+An endpoint might receive an ACK_FREQUENCY frame out of order (see {{Section 13.3 of QUIC-TRANSPORT}}).

-On the first received ACK_FREQUENCY frame in a connection, an endpoint MUST immediately record all values from the frame.
-The sequence number of the frame is recorded as the largest seen sequence number.
-The new Ack-Eliciting Threshold and Request Max Ack Delay values MUST be immediately used for delaying acknowledgements; see {{sending}}.

-On a subsequently received ACK_FREQUENCY frame, the endpoint MUST check if this frame is more recent than any previous ones, as follows:

-- If the frame's sequence number is not greater than the largest one seen so far, the endpoint MUST ignore this frame.

-- If the frame's sequence number is greater than the largest one seen so far, the endpoint MUST immediately replace old recorded state with values received in this frame.
-The endpoint MUST start using the new values immediately for delaying acknowledgements; see {{sending}}.
-The endpoint MUST also replace the recorded sequence number.
+The enpoint MUST ignore the frame if the Sequence Number is smaller than the last processed Sequence Number.
+Otherwise, the endpoint MUST update its state with values received in this frame, including the processed largest Sequence Number.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}